· 2 min read

 When surfaces in homes are exposed to flood waters, fire or other potentially harmful residues, they need to be properly cleaned and sanitized.
 To avoid pushing dirt or bacteria further into your home, always start the cleaning process where food is prepared and work outward into the rest of the home.

 Surfaces should first be rinsed to remove visible dirt residue, and then washed with a mixture of hot water and detergent.
 After cleaning, rinse the surface with clean, potable water and allow to air dry.
-Sanitizing can be accomplished using a bleach/water mixture or other sanitizing agent specifically formulated to kill germs and bacteria.
-If using a bleach/water mixture, mix one capful of fresh 5.25 percent household bleach per gallon of water.
+Sanitizing can be accomplished using a bleach solution of 5 tablespoons (1/3 cup) bleach per gallon of water or 4 teaspoons bleach per quart of water.
+Submerge or spray and leave on for one minute, rinse thoroughly and allow to air dry.

 Use care when cleaning specialty surfaces such as granite countertops.
 These types of surfaces need to be cleaned and sanitized according to the manufacturer’s instructions to avoid damaging the material.